cBournhonesque/lightyear/book/src/concepts/advanced_replication/inputs.md

 # Input handling

 Lightyear handles inputs for you by:
-- buffering the last few inputs on both client and server
+- buffering recent inputs on both client and server (bounded per-entity ring)
 - re-using the inputs from past ticks during rollback
 - sending client inputs to the server with redundancy